Redhill Games will soon launch open beta for Nine to Five team shooter

-Redhill Games will soon launch an open beta test for its Nine to Five free-to-play team shooter game on Steam.
+Redhill Games will soon launch an open beta test for its Nine to Five free-to-play team shooter on Steam.

 The beta test will mark the first time the public gets to play the shooter, which pits three teams of three against each other.
-Helsinki-based Redhill Games has raised more than $30 million in funding over the past two years to create the game, said CEO Matias Myllyrinne in an interview with GamesBeat.
+The Helsinki-based Redhill Games has raised more than $30 million in funding over the past two years to create the game, said CEO Matias Myllyrinne in an interview with GamesBeat.

 “We want to start getting gamers’ feedback as soon as possible, and then go from there,” Myllyrinne said.

-The game is set about 20 years in the future where corporations rule everything and being a mercenary is just another job.
+Nine to Five is set about 20 years in the future.
+Corporations rule everything, and being a mercenary is just another job.
 Nine to Five is a shooter that’s as much about outsmarting your rivals as it is outgunning them.
 Matches develop over three phases, each influencing the next, forcing players to constantly adapt their strategy to win.
 The game is played in three rounds in about 15 minutes.

 The combatants are ordinary grunts.
-The soldiers wear armor and you have to take that down before you can bring an opponent down.
+Soldiers wear armor, and you have to take that down before you can bring an opponent down.
 You can hack an opponent’s turrets and use them as your own.

-“Being a mercenary is is just another job, nine to five, and you go out there as a freelancer working for these companies,” Myllyrinne said.
+“Being a mercenary is is just another job, 9-to-5, and you go out there as a freelancer working for these companies,” Myllyrinne said.
 “Eventually, you’ll make it into the corporations and start to do gigs for them.”

 Redhill’s funding came from Makers Fund, Play Ventures, and Redhill’s newest partner, Netease.
 It also has backing from Kowloon Nights and Business Finland.